jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - Prologue.md

 ## The Power Of Stories

 Do you love stories?
 I think it’s a safe bet to say that you do.
 Who doesn’t?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules and philosophies of foreign cities, mythical worlds, and galaxies far, far away.

 Stories are so powerful because they’re so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don’t.
 Stories aren’t debates.
 We take the protagonist’s side.
 Thus, Romeo and Juliet’s love is beautiful and worth dying for, while their families’ feud is ignorant and stupid.
 Luke Skywalker’s rebellion is good and worth fighting for, while Darth Vader’s empire is wicked and deserves to be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villians.
 We thus follow their story with strong emotions, which burst out at the climax, where we find out who wins.

 Our hero fights hard to defeat the story’s problem, but his superior morality, justice, and heroism isn’t enough.
 He’s often too weak or unskilled, and the villian beats him bloody.
 On the verge of failure, the hero needs to find something, something that’ll turn the tide.
-He searches, sees, and reaches for his salvation: a tool or a weapon—whether it’s a sword, gun, lightsaber, magic, or a source of knowledge.
+He searches, sees, and reaches for his salvation: a tool or a weapon—whether it’s a sword, gun, lightsaber, or magic book.

 Will our hero reach it first, or will the enemy?
 We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by desires, opinions, or rules, but by which character holds the tools.
 The wielder is the victor.
-The victor writes history.
+The victor writes the rules.
 It’s a lesson we need to learn for ourselves.

 ## A New Empowering Philosophy Called Techvolution